COVESA/vehicle_signal_specification/struct.md

 This also mean that VSS does not need to specify notation for struct values.
 An exception is arrays of struct-types, where "empty array", i.e. `[]` shall be supported as default value.

+It shall be possible to define default values for items (unless the item is of struct type).
+If all items of a struct type have default values, then a signal (or item) using the struct type is also considered to have a default value.

 ## Allowed Values